bitrise-steplib/.github/CONTRIBUTING.md

 This section is intended to describe the coding conventions applied for the Step.
 Please refer to it when contributing code to the repository.

-Our single guide currently is to apply [Effective Go](https://golang.org/doc/effective_go.html), which has a great number of tips on writing clear, idiomatic Go code.
+Our single guide currently is to apply [Effective Go](https://golang.org/doc/effective_go.html), which has a great number of tips on writing clear and idiomatic Go.

 ## Reporting issues

-Please refer to our issue template chooser if something is not behaving as expected while using the step.
+Please refer to our issue template chooser if something is not behaving as expected while using the Step.
 The template chooser should guide you to the appropriate forum to raise your question so we can assist you the fastest.

 Please note that Github issues not comforming to the bug template will be closed and asked to be reopened.